Lendico/partner-api-documentation/Onboarding.md

 So some tasks need to be done before we can go ahead and try out any requests to the Partner API.
 You need the following steps:
 * First, you should already have a Microsoft [AD tenant](https://learn.microsoft.com/en-us/entra/fundamentals/create-new-tenant).
 * Then we will request:
+  * List of IP addresses from where you will access the API Portal.
-  * List of IP addresses from where the Partner API will get the calls, for whitelisting them on our API.
+  * List of IP addresses from where you will be calling the Partner API, for whitelisting them on our API.
   * We need two different PKI key pairs.
 You can use official CA signed certificates, or use so called 'Self signed' certificates.
 See also the certificate specification in [the Authentication section of the security page](Security.md).
 * Next, we will inform you to create an account in the [API Portal](https://api-portal.openbusiness.ing.de/), see how to sign up [here](ApiPortal.md#sign-up).
-* After that we will send to the email account created in the first step, the credentials to access the API, the subscription key will be visible in the portal, [see API Portal Page](ApiPortal.md#exploring-apis-and-profile).
+* After that we will send to the email account created in the first step, the credentials to access the API (client-id and client-secret), the subscription key will be visible in the portal, [see API Portal Page](ApiPortal.md#exploring-apis-and-profile).

 ## 2 Study this Guide
 Read this guide to understand how to use the API.
 In case any questions reach out to the [Partner API Tech Team or Partner API Business Team](Contacts.md).

-### Request access to test environment
+## Request access to test environment

 ## 3 Request whitelisting
-For sending requests to partner API your IP needs to be whitelisted, you can request a whitelisting of your IP here [Partner APIM Tech Team](Contacts.md).
+For sending requests to Partner API your IP needs to be whitelisted, you can request a whitelisting of your IP here [Partner APIM Tech Team](Contacts.md).
 We will send you then a subscription key that should be added in the header `Subscription-Key`.
 See more about the subscription key [here](Security.md#subscription-key).